1997 Warsaw Cup by Heros

-The 1997 Warsaw Cup by Heros was a women's tennis tournament played on outdoor clay courts at the Warszawianka Courts in Warsaw, Poland that was part of Tier III of the 1997 WTA Tour.
+The 1997 Warsaw Cup by Heros was a women's tennis tournament played on outdoor clay courts at the Warszawianka Courts in Warsaw, Poland that was part of the Tier III category of the 1997 WTA Tour.
 It was the third edition of the tournament and was held from 21 July until 27 July 1997.
 Top-seeded Barbara Paulus won the singles title.